gvwilson/SitioAcademico/content/blog/2024-12-14-rOpenSci-2years-CommEvents-en/index.md

 We already have events in Spanish, Portuguese, and Turkish.
 We also organize these events with other communities or institutions, like [Open Source Angola](https://angolaosc.org) and the [Boğaziçi University](https://bogazici.edu.tr/en-US/Index) (Turkey).

+{{< figure src="webinarios.png" alt="Collage with zoom meetings and flyers of the rOpenSci webinars">}}

 The topics are varied.
-For example, Carolina Pradier hosted a webinar to [present news on the eph R package](https://vimeo.com/manage/899372049/general) after her work on the rOpenSci Champions Program, and three users of the package shared how they use it.
+For example, Carolina Pradier hosted a webinar to [present news on the eph R package](https://vimeo.com/manage/899372049/general) after her work on the [rOpenSci Champions Program](https://ropensci.org/champions/), and three users of the package shared how they use it.
 Then Pedro Faria from Brazil and Antonio Pedro from Angola hosted an event to [discuss how to contribute to the rOpenSci Dev Guide translation to Portuguese](https://vimeo.com/manage/899603912/general).
 Cagri, with Liz Hare, ran an event about [using and learning R with screen readers](https://vimeo.com/manage/1008631708/general).